devcristi/cifar-10/README.md

 - **LICENSE:** Project license information.

 ## Results
 Upon running the training script, the model will output performance metrics such as accuracy and loss.
-Update this section with specific metrics as they become available from your experiments.
+My maximum accuracy was 87.5%.

+##Note
+Since the model is light, there is no need for having a dedicated GPU.
+In this case, you can use Google Collab for best results.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request with suggestions, bug fixes, or improvements.